menu

 One of the benefits of Payson is that there is very little traffic.
 The average commute to work is 16.06 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Payson does not have a public transit system used by locals to get to and from work.
+Payson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Payson is somewhat higher than in the average US city of 21.84%: 26.49% of adults 25 and older in the town have at least a bachelor's degree.